Azure/azure-init/doc/E2E_TESTING.md

 4. Running the tests on the VM to validate functionality
 5. Automatically deleting the VM and resource group after testing

 The entire process happens in your Azure cloud subscription, but the test is controlled from your local machine.
-This approach is faster because it skips the image creation process, but it may not test the actual VM provisioning with azure-init since azure-init is not pre-installed in the standard image.
+This approach is faster because it skips the image creation process, but it may not test the actual VM provisioning with azure-init since the agent is not pre-installed in the standard image.

 ### Quickstart